 - 1. Holds a master's degree in social work.

-- 2. Has fulfilled the duties as a school social worker for at least one year in a Wisconsin school while holding a license issued under s.
+- 2. Has at least one year of successful experience in a Wisconsin school while holding a license issued under s.
 PI 34.028.

 - 3. Has successfully completed training in all of the following:

 - a.
 Developmental psychopathology.

 - b.
 Assessment of children.

 - c.
 Child abuse and neglect.

 - d.
 Working with children and families.

 - e.
 School social work practice.

 - f.
-Children with disabilities.
+Equity and conflict resolution as required in s.
+PI 34.022 (3) and (4).

-- 4. Has met the requirements under s.
-118.19 (8) and (9), Stats.
+- g.
+Children with disabilities as required in s.
+PI 34.022 (7).

-- (L) Licensed school nurse.
-The applicant for licensed school nurse holds valid national certification as a school nurse by the National Board for Certification of School Nurses.
+(L) Licensed school nurse.
+The applicant for licensed school nurse holds valid national certification as a school nurse by the National Board for Certification of School Nurses and has met the requirements under s.
+PI 34.022.

 (m) School psychologist.
-The applicant for school psychologist holds a valid credential as a Nationally Certified School Psychologist.
+The applicant for school psychologist holds a valid credential as a Nationally Certified School Psychologist and has met the requirements under s.
+PI 34.022.

-SECTION 7.
+SECTION 6.
 PI 34.060 (title) and (1) are amended to read:

-PI 34.060 School Licensed school nurse.
+PI 34.060 SchoolLicensed school nurse.

 PI 34.060 (1) AUTHORIZATION.
 A license issued under this section authorizes an individual to work as a licensed school nurse and use the title Licensed School Nurse and credentials LSN.
-A license issued under this section is not required for an individual to be a school nurse if the individual has a nursingregistered nurse license issued by the board of nursing.
+A license issued under this section is not required for an individual to be a school nurse if the individual has a nursingregistered nurse license issued by the department of safety and professional services.

-SECTION 8.
+SECTION 7.
 PI 34.061 (2) (c) is repealed.

-SECTION 9.
+SECTION 8.
 EFFECTIVE DATE: